wdi-red-coral/week_01-day_05-js-objects/README.md

 ## Introduction

-Let’s create a person in javascript.
+Let’s create a person in JavaScript.
 We could use a variable and a string...

 ```js
 const person = "John Doe"